 Society – The biggest lesson from the show is that people suck and cannot be trusted, this is the same above or below the vaults, and is irrespective of class.
 All humans suck, even your friends lie to you, as we see with Lucy being lied to by Maximus.
 With this suckiness established, Vault-Tec have a plan, they see that societal growth took place organically and without boundaries, and want to change that.
 They believe it took shape without guidance, and provides friction, and ultimately war among factions of human, which can be stopped.
 This in the real world echoes the likes of the WEF wanting to run the world as one runs a business.
 But they ae wrong and fail to see the beauty of humanity when it is free, rather than controlled.

 Science Rules – In the show we see Vault 4 that is run by scientists from the outset and the belief within is that science is absolute, but what happens?
 The scientists push their creativity too far and create a monster which destroys it’s masters (a well established human pattern).
 A scientist with their dying breaths uses the time to claim that this failure should not be used as evidence to rule out future science led endeavors!
 We know in the real world that science can run wild and trusting in people over evidence is the anthesis of what science should be, yet we seem to fail to learn this lesson as humans.
 Scientists are humans, same as the rest of us, and subject to the same human failings.
-Sure they have a spike in one area of intelligence, but this leads to a deficit in other areas of intelligence, morals, emotion, empathy.
+Sure they have a spike of intelligence in one area of learning, but this leads to a deficit in other areas of intelligence, morals, emotion, empathy.
 The point being made by the show is that we must control science, through oversight, or it will run amok.

 The Power Behind The Throne – Who is it?
 We don’t know yet.
 A Fallout game (New Vegas) is hinted at being the centre of the power as Hank is headed there for season 2, and it is suggested strongly that this is the home of the “New World Order” that we may be familiar with in the real world as the controllers behind the chaos.

-Looking forward to series 2, and i’m off to play the game…
+Looking forward to series 2, and i’m off to play the game again…